tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Properties.md

     -   `x-ms-blob-content-disposition`

+> [!NOTE]
- Note that for a shared access signature, you can override certain properties stored for the blob by specifying query parameters as part of the shared access signature.
+> Note that for a shared access signature, you can override certain properties stored for the blob by specifying query parameters as part of the shared access signature.
 These properties include the `cache-control`, `content-type`, `content-encoding`, `content-language`, and `content-disposition` properties.
 For more information, see [Create a service SAS](create-a-service-sas.md).

 ## See Also
  [Authentication for the Azure Storage Services](authorization-for-the-azure-storage-services.md)